Frequently Asked Questions

 Can I foster a dog or cat?

 We foster dogs & cats that are not thriving at the Centre, which often means that we need qualified individuals who are skilled with scared, aggressive & reactive animals that have had a lousy start in life.
-If you are interested in fostering, we require that you become a volunteer of our organization, by following the above outlined steps.
+If you are interested in fostering, please complete an online application found here.

 Does the Centre admit wildlife?